Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 - Whether to start flight training,

-- Learning to fly an airplane;
+- Learning to fly an aeroplane;

 - To improve their flying skills;